 Introduction

 The purpose of this document is to state a set of coding rules for the development and maintenance of EIRENE (1).
-Moreover a set of rules is stated for the code versioning workflow.
+Moreover, a set of rules is stated for the code versioning workflow.

 The scope of this set of rules mainly concerns the code that is either added newly or refactored.
-The bottom line being that functionality must be preserved.
-There is, however, a large volume of code that has a lower priority as far as refactoring is concerned (bug fixes should still be carried out).
-A definition or description is needed what part of the code is given what priority (3).
+The bottom line being that functionality must be preserved at any time.
+We insist that any version committed and pushed to repository even to a feature branch is at least compliable.
+For a merge request to a developer branch it is mandatory to have all CI tests and updates completed; moreover all the documentation must be up-to-date by such merge request.
+The rules listed below are strictly mandatory for all new files or large chunks of new code including formatting.
+On the other hand, the actions on general code updates, even “cosmetic” should be done with caution and in agreement with the whole AD community.
+For the refactored code parts one should see the rules below as “recommended if not affecting massively the repository history or doing some other potential harm to the work of other AD members”.

-Rules concern the EIRENE code in general, whether it is will be used stand-alone or coupled.
+Rules concern the EIRENE code in general, whether it is will be used stand-alone or coupled with for instance the CFD codes line B2.5 (SOLPS-ITER package), Edge2D, EMC3 etc. One should respect the present guide by dealing with the EIRENE itself and the interface parts as well as take care about the licenses and other rules related to the other package parts.

 Rules concerning versioning (Git)